 Roche recently disclosed a decision to start phase III with GDC-0973 (formerly XL518), a MEK inhibitor licensed from Exelixis (EXEL) to Genentech 6 years ago.
 The trial is expected to start next month and will evaluate GDC-0973 in combination with Roche’s Zelboraf in patients with BRAF-mutated melanoma.
 This is an extremely positive catalyst for Exelixis, who now has a second drug in pivotal studies with a high likelihood of success and a substantial market opportunity.

 Large commercial opportunity – The commercial opportunity for GDC-0973 in advanced melanoma is ~$1.5B globally, based on pricing and sales estimates for Zelboraf.
-MEK inhibitors have potential for many additional cancers, including lung and ovarian cancer.
+MEK inhibitors have the potential for many additional cancers, including lung and ovarian cancer.

 Favorable deal terms – Deal entails a profit share agreement and an option for Exelixis to co-promote the drug in the US.
 Exelixis is eligible for additional milestones and royalties on ex-US sales.

-Short timelines – The phase III trial will start next month with progression free survival as the primary endpoint.
+Short timelines – The phase III trial will start next month with progression-free survival as the primary endpoint.
 Enrollment should be very quick given Roche’s experience in the indication (Zelboraf was the 1st approved drug for BRAF-mutated melanoma) and the fact melanoma patients are routinely screened for BRAF status and treated with Zelboraf.
-Top line results could be available in mid-2014 and Roche expects to submit the combination for approval in 2014.
+Top-line results could be available in mid-2014 and Roche expects to submit the combination for approval in 2014.

 High likelihood of success – GSK (GSK) presented phase II results for a similar combination (dabrafenib plus trametinib), which proved superior to dabrafenib alone.
 Roche reported encouraging results for a small phase I trial for the Zelboraf-GDC-0973 combination in 25 melanoma patients.
 The combination led to meaningful tumor shrinkage in every patient (see figure below).